nahomh/6.945-Final-Project/README.md

 ## Running the tests

-cd into /tests and run the printer.scm file
+run the /tests/printer.scm file from the top level of the repository